SuperOfficeDocs/superoffice-docs/docs/api/webhooks/index.md

 Webhook `Properties` are any additional values SuperOffice should append to each request sent with each notification.
 Properties are a "string": {object} value.

+## CRMScript hooks

+Webhooks can also target CRMScripts by using the `Type: "crmscript"`. <!-- See @webhooks_crmscript for details. -->

 ## Learn more about the SuperOffice Webhooks API

 > [!NOTE]